quynhnle135/my-website/docs/tech-blogs/become-fullstack-developer/interview_prep_js_2.md

 ### What is IIFE?
 - IIFE - Immediate Invoked Function Expression: a function that is called/invoked immediately after being defined.

+---
+### Scope chain
+- Scope chain is the cycle of looking for a variable's value within the current scope, then outer scope, and so on until find the value or reaching thhe global scope.
+- Lexical scoping: code inside a function may access variables defined outside, but not the reverse.

+---